xiong19912010/AlphaFold-Eva/README.md

 ## Installation
-python version at least 3.5 is required.
-If you download the package as a zip file from github, please rename the folder  AlphaFold_Eva.
+python version at least 3.5 is required (test version is 3.8.3).
+If you download the package as a zip file from github, please rename the folder as AlphaFold_Eva.

-1. AlphaFold_Eva relies on Tensorflow with version at least 2.0
+1. AlphaFold_Eva relies on keras with version 2.4.3

 ```
-pip install tensorflow-gpu==2.3.0
+pip install keras==2.4.3
 ```

 2. Add environment variables: